Google acquires AIMatter, maker of the Fabby computer vision app

 As we said, it’s not clear where Google hopes to use this tech.
 The company has long been eyeing up how it can get more involved in the next generation of social applications, not just to build bigger audiences on these platforms but also to use them to build new frontiers in its advertising business.

 When you consider how Snapchat has used photo filtering tech to great effect in its commercial strategy, that could be one area where Google is hoping to do more, too.
 But there are also Google’s efforts in VR and AR; and its work in building machine learning platforms like TensorFlow for developers to build their own apps using machine learning (AIMatter’s SDK could be notable here).
-In short, there are a lot of possibilities — not unlike the number of filters that Fabby has on offer, in fact.
+In short, there are a lot of possibilities — not unlike the number of filters that Fabby has on offer.

 0